-Remote working, telecommuting and flexible work arrangements are becoming increasingly commonplace in today’s workplace.
-Thanks to advancements in communication technology as well as changing mindsets, organizations now have the freedom to leverage on the talent of a truly global workforce.
+Remote working, telecommuting, and flexible work arrangements are becoming increasingly commonplace in today’s workplace.
+Thanks to advancements in communication technology as well as changing mindsets, organizations now have the freedom to leverage the talent of a truly global workforce.

-From a recent study conducted by Forbes, it was determined that 50% of employees working in the United States have remote working roles or telecommute in some form of another.
+In a recent study conducted by Forbes, it was determined that 50% of employees working in the United States have remote working roles or telecommute in some form or another.
 Along with this, a further 80 – 90% of employees surveyed reported that they would be interested in a telecommuting role in the future.

-While this trend is not as popular in most Asian countries, the mindsets of a changing workforce means that managers must be prepared for the future.
-With a new generation of workers seeking greater work-life cohesion along with greater workplace flexibility, it goes without saying that remote-working and telecommuting is the way forward.
+While this trend is not as popular in most Asian countries, the mindsets of a changing workforce mean that managers must be prepared for the future.
+With a new generation of workers seeking greater work-life cohesion along with greater workplace flexibility, it goes without saying that remote working and telecommuting is the way forward.